allegroai/clearml-docs/docs/guides/ui/building_leader_board.md

 ## Step 4: Show Metrics or Hyperparameters

 The leaderboard can contain any combination of metrics and hyperparameters.
-For each metric, choose whether to view the last (most recent), minimum, and / or maximum values.
+For each metric, choose whether to view the last (most recent), minimum, and/or maximum values.

 **To select metrics or hyperparameters:**